 Zizinho was Pele's idol.
 He was considered the greatest Brazilian player before the 1960's.
 He was the star of the ill-fated World Cup Finals in 1950 playing alongside Jair and Ademir.
 He played for Flamengo, Bangu, São Paulo FC, Audax Italiano of Chile among others teams.
 With, Flamengo, he won state championships in 1942, 1943 and 1944.

 Zico was the best player in the world during the early 1980's.
 He came eighth in the FIFA Player of the Century grand jury vote.
 He went to three WC Finals, but probably best remembered for the 1982 tournament, where Brazl was considered the best side that never won World Cup.
 He had over 70 caps for Brazil.
 He won the Intercontinental Cup in 1981 with Flamengo, a team that was considered among the greatest ever.
 He later played with Udinese for 2 seasons.

 Pele is considered the greatest player ever in the history of the game.
-He won his first World Cup in 1958 as a 17 years old.
+He won his first World Cup in 1958 as a 17 years old in Sweden.
 He would win his second one in 1962, but he was injured throughout the tournament.
 In 1970, he won his third and final World Cup, with a team that was considered the greatest ever.
 He played almost his entire career with Santos, one of the greatest club side in history.
 He unretired to join New York Cosmos in 1976, where he played with Franz Beckenbauer.